apluslms/a-plus/doc/GRADERS.md

 * `max_points` (recommended)

 	Grades on a different scale than set in A+.
-If set the final A+ points will be scaled to match the maximum points set by "teacher" in A+.
+If set the final A+ points will be scaled to match the maximum points set by a "teacher" in A+.

 * `wait` (optional)